deartc/biocharring/README.md

 Biochar Star

 Biochar Star is a webpage template for a business.
-The webpage submitted in class was desinged specifically to satsify specific requiremnts for the class.
+The webpage submitted in class was designed specifically to satsify specific requiremnts for the class.
 I will  transition it to a business webpage in the future that sells biochar and related items.

 CSS